NoorKhan2233/python_console_projects/README.md

 tic_tac_toe_my_computer_vs_chatgpt_computer.py	Computer vs. Computer Tic-Tac-Toe.
 🤝 Contributing
 Feel free to contribute to this project!
 If you have any suggestions, improvements, or bug fixes, please open an issue or submit a pull request.
+### Remember
+I have two solutions in tic_tac_toe_player_vs_player: one is the original, and the other is the improved version.
+Don't be confused by seeing both solutions.
+I have provided both for transparency.
+You can use either of them.
 ## 📝 Note

 ### **Difference Between My Computer and ChatGPT Computer Algorithms**